dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 Peninsula DSA's working groups organize socialist campaigns and join coalitions around issues that empower the working class.
 Whether you're an experienced organizer or brand-new to the movement, you're welcome to attend any meeting to learn more--and get involved!

 <h4>Healthcare Justice</h4>
-Our [Healthcare Justice](../healthcare-justice/) working group continues to organize for [Medicare for All](https://berniesanders.com/issues/medicare-for-all/).
-We support the California Nurses Association's (CNA) universal healthcare campaign, [CalCare]([url](https://www.nationalnursesunited.org/calcare)) (AB 1690), by crowd canvassing voters on weekends and asking local unions to endorse the bill.
+Our [Healthcare Justice](../healthcare-justice/) working group continues to organize for Medicare for All.
+We support the California Nurses Association's (CNA) universal healthcare campaign, [CalCare]([url](https://www.nationalnursesunited.org/calcare)) (AB 1690), by crowd canvassing voters on weekends and approaching local unions about endorsing the bill.
 We meet virtually every 2-3 weeks on Wednesday at 6pm.
 Read more [here](../healthcare-justice/) or on the **PDSA Discord: #healthcare**

 <h4>Universal Preschool</h4>
 Our [Universal Preschool](../preschool-for-all/) working group, which spearheaded the Measure DD / Preschool for All South San Francisco ballot measure campaign (2022), continues to organize for universal preschool in San Mateo County.
 We meet virtually as needed, usually on Tuesday at 7pm.
 Read more [here](../preschool-for-all/) or on the **PDSA Discord: #universal-preschool**

 <h4>Ecosocialism</h4>
-Our [Ecosocialism](../ecosocialism/) working group continues to organize for energy justice by holding PG&E accountable for its dirty, dangerous, and unreliable fossil-fuel energy.
+Our [Ecosocialism](../ecosocialism/) working group continues to organize for building energy justice and holding PG&E accountable for its dirty, dangerous, and unreliable fossil-fuel energy.
 We have run workshops on making DIY air purifiers to protect against wildfire smoke (and airborne pathogens).
 We meet virtually as needed.
 Read more [here](../ecosocialism/) or on the **PDSA Discord: #ecosocialism**

 <h3>Reading Group</h3>